ivan-guerra/programmador.com/content/posts/cosmo.md

 The usual `CMakeLists.txt` files define the recipe for building each target.
 Each OS feature including `libc` is its own target under `src/`. `kernel/` is where the OS ELF lives.
-The `kernel.elf` target's CMakeLists.txt[^11] was the trickiest to get right since you need kernel loading assembly and custom linker options and scripts.
+The `kernel.elf` target's [CMakeLists.txt][13] was the trickiest to get right since you need kernel loading assembly and custom linker options and scripts.

 Toolchain definition is important since you want CMake to be aware of your cross compilation tools.
-Many articles walks through how to write a toolchain file for cross compilation[^12].
-Combining the information in the toolchain tutorial along with the OSDev Bare Bones[^13] kernel guide makes writing the toolchain script a less daunting task[^14].
+Many articles walk through how to write a [toolchain file for cross compilation][14].
+Combining the information in the toolchain tutorial along with the [OSDev Bare Bones][15] kernel guide makes writing the [toolchain script][16] a less daunting task.

 Makefile generation is now as simple as calling `cmake` with the `-DCMAKE_TOOLCHAIN_FILE` option set to point to the `i686-elf-gcc.cmake` script!